Rdelux/Udacity-Project-Submission/Term-2_Projects/Project_1_EKF/README.md

 ### uWebSocketIO Implementation

 uWebSocketIO is a WebSocket and HTTP implementation for web clients and servers.
-It is used to facilitates the connection between the simulator and Extended Kalman filter C++ code, which act as the client.
+It is used to facilitates the connection between the simulator and Extended Kalman filter C++ code, which act as the web server.

 Since macOS was used in this project, [Homebrew](http://brew.sh) was installed in order to install all the required dependencies.
 Using the provided setup script, all the necessary libraries required for uWebSocketIO implementation was installed.